Start a business today!

 You can have a general-purpose consignment shop, where you take in a variety of items or find a more specific niche, like clothing, children’s items, tools, or household items.

-Recessions aren’t likely to lead to people getting rid of their devices altogether; people are too attached to their smartphones, tablets, and other electronics that this won’t be the case.
+A bad economy isn’t likely to lead to people getting rid of their devices altogether; people are too attached to their smartphones, tablets, and other electronics that this won’t be the case.
 However, people will likely be less willing to shell out hundreds or thousands of dollars on an expensive, brand-new replacement when a refurbished model can fit their needs just fine.

 Your repair business certainly does not need to be confined to just consumer electronics, however; you can easily start a company that focuses on repairing appliances, cars, or other mechanical items someone might own.